Our contribution to UK healthcare

 Collaborative working and joint working projects are specific types of partnership between the NHS and the pharmaceutical industry, which aim to improve the efficiency and delivery of patient care at a local level.

-Review our joint working projects
+Review our collaborative working projects

 Partners